dskiba/redux-set-by-key/README.md

-# redux-set-by-key
-redux: example of reducing verbosity
+# redux example of reducing verbosity